siriusctrl/UniPublic/CS/week7.md

 - Digitally signed documents that provide proof of identity or ownership
 - The signer is a Certificate Authority (CA) pre-trusted by your browser/OS
   - Their work is to verify whether the website are who they said they are
+- Common practice for anti-virus/web protection software
 - But not perfect
-  - Create own local certificate authority and install certificate into root stores
+  - Some one could maliciously create customised local certificate authority and install certificate into root stores
   - Local proxy can intercept TLS connections
     - Not robust to man in the middle attack
-  - Common practice for anti-virus/web protection software